An affordable autoinjector for all

 Shawn Swanson is the CEO of MedsForAll.
 He completed his MS MSE in December of 2016, and since then has worked full time with the company.
 Shawn has been with the team since the beginning, and pursued this as a full time job directly after graduation.
 As the CEO, he has advanced the prototype, built a network of experienced advisors, and solidified the business plan.

-Richard Lee is currently a Doctor of Pharmacy and a MBA Technology Entrepreneurship candidate at the University of Washington.
-Richard specializes in clinical trials, biomedical regulatory affairs, health economics, and global health.
-As a hospital clinician working for CHI Franciscan and community provider with Kaiser Permanente, he provides clinical guidance and strategic decision making related to healthcare and medical devices.
+Richard Lee is a Doctor of Pharmacy and a Technology Entrepreneurship Certificate candidate from the University of Washington School of Pharmacy and Foster School of Business.
+He specializes in pharmacy practice, clinical trials, biomedical regulatory affairs, health economics, and global health.
+Richard has worked in range of fields in pharmacy including inpatient pharmacy services, community pharmacy, as a technical consultant for medical literature and has led medical missions to underserved communities.
+He is currently a member of Kaiser Permanente, an integrated managed care health consortium, providing clinical pharmacy services.
+For MedsForAll Inc, Richard provides clinical guidance and strategic decision making related to healthcare and medical devices.

 Dr. Hansen is a research assistant professor of pharmacy.
 He received his Bachelor of Arts from Carroll College, and his Doctor of Pharmacy and Doctor of Philosophy from the University of Washington.
 Hansen is a fellow in the American College of Apothecaries, and a member of the International Society for Pharmacoeconomics and Outcomes Research and the Washington State Pharmacy Association.
 He was an Agency for Healthcare Research and Quality/UW K12 Patient Centered Outcomes Research Scholar, an ARCS Foundation Scholar, and was selected as a Distinguished Alumnus of the UW School of Pharmacy.
 He has served as a journal referee for “JAMA Internal Medicine,” “Pediatrics,” “Value in Health,” and “The Journal of Pain.”
 As an active pharmacy practitioner in a community practice setting, he applies his research skills in order to improve the practice of pharmacy.